Quantum-classical correspondence in spin-boson equilibrium states at arbitrary coupling

 We will model $\Htot$ (Eq.~\eqref{eq:Htot}) either fully quantum mechanically as detailed above, or fully classically.
 To obtain the classical case, the spin $\vS$ operator will be replaced by a three-dimensional vector of length $\SO$, and the reservoir operators $\Xw$ and $\Pw$ will be replaced by classical phase--space coordinates.
 Below, we evaluate the spin's so-called mean force (Gibbs) states, \CMF{} and \QMF{}, for the classical and quantum case, respectively.
 The mean force approach postulates~\cite{trushechkin2021b} that the equilibrium state of a system in contact with a reservoir at temperature $T$ is the mean force (\MF) state, defined as

 That is, $\tsysMFGS$ is the reduced system state of the global Gibbs state $\ttotMFGS$, where $\beta = 1/\kBT$ is the inverse temperature with $\kB$ the Boltzmann constant, and $\ZtotMFGS$ is the global partition function.
 Quantum mechanically, $\trR$ stands for the operator trace over the reservoir space while classically, ``tracing'' is done by integrating over the reservoir degrees of freedom.
-Further detail on classical and quantum tracing for the spin and the reservoir, respectively, is given in \supp~\ref{sec:tracing}.
+Further detail on classical and quantum tracing for the spin and the reservoir, respectively, is given in \supp~\supptracing.

 While the formal definition of $\tsysMFGS$ is deceptively simple, carrying out the trace over the reservoir -- to obtain a quantum expression of $\tsysMFGS$ in terms of system operators alone -- is notoriously difficult.
 Often, expansions for weak coupling are made~\cite{mori2008,purkayastha2020}.
 For a general quantum system (i.e. not necessarily a spin), an expression of $\tsysMFGS$ has recently been derived in this limit~\cite{cresser2021a}.
 Furthermore, recent progress has been made on expressions of the quantum $\tsysMFGS$ in the limit of ultrastrong coupling~\cite{cresser2021a}, and for large but finite coupling~\cite{trushechkin2021a,trushechkin2021b,latune2021}.
 Moreover, high temperature expansions have been derived that are also valid at intermediate coupling strengths~\cite{gelzinis2020}.
-However, the low and intermediate temperature form of the quantum $\tsysMFGS$ for intermediate coupling is not known, neither in general nor for the $\theta$--angled spin boson model.
+However, the low and intermediate temperature form of the quantum $\tsysMFGS$ for intermediate coupling is not known, neither in general nor for the $\theta$--angled spin boson model~\cite{Nick2022}.

-\textbf{Classical \MF{} state at arbitrary coupling.} In contrast, here we show that the analogous problem of a \textit{classical} spin vector of arbitrary length $\SO$, coupled to a bosonic reservoir via Eq.~\eqref{eq:Hint}, is tractable for arbitrary coupling function $\Cw$ and arbitrary temperature.
-By carrying out the (classical) partial trace over the reservoir, i.e. $\trRcl[\ttotMFGS]$, see \supp~\ref{sec:classicaltmf}, we uncover a rather compact expression for the spin's \CMF{} state $\tsysMFGS$ and the \CMF{} partition function $\ZSMFcl$:
+\textbf{Classical \MF{} state at arbitrary coupling.} In contrast, here we establish that the analogous problem of a \textit{classical} spin vector of arbitrary length $\SO$, coupled to a harmonic reservoir via Eq.~\eqref{eq:Hint}, is tractable for arbitrary coupling function $\Cw$ and arbitrary temperature.
+By carrying out the (classical) partial trace over the reservoir, i.e. $\trRcl[\ttotMFGS]$, we uncover a rather compact expression for the spin's \CMF{} state $\tsysMFGS$ and the \CMF{} partition function $\ZSMFcl$:

-These compact classical mean force expressions, valid for arbitrarily large coupling, are the first result of this paper.